- The Kanban Pocket Guide: Chapter 1 – The Single Most Important Part of Kanban

 You’ve had a great view into how Kanban got started, and how it should look, so what is next for Kanban?

 I don’t know how long the changes the pandemic brought to the working world will last but there is one that I hope sticks- the relentless prioritization of self-care.
 Working from home and across time zones has made it easier to work from dusk till dawn, with no breaks, and never seeing the actual sunlight, which also means that we are burnt the fuck out.
 Home life and work life are so inextricably blended that they no longer have a start and stop.
 And this is where Kanban shines.

 We need a mechanism (whether we are a team of one or a team of twenty) to organize around the work to be done.
 To see our priorities, to see what’s stuck, and to focus our time on getting things done.
-A new term for this day-to-day deficit is “time poverty” and its having a profound effect on our physical health, well-being, and productivity.
+A new term for this day-to-day deficit is “time poverty” and it’s having a profound effect on our physical health, well-being, and productivity.

-I hear developers talk about how it feels to be part of “the feature factory” as Melissa Perri describes it, where we crank out code with getting time to pause and understand what problem we are trying to solve.
+I hear developers talk about how it feels to be part of “the feature factory” as Melissa Perri describes it, where we crank out code without getting time to pause and understand what problem we are trying to solve.
 I almost always hear them say that they never get time to do deep thinking.
 Real focused time to creatively solve problems.
 Down time to address growing tech debt.
 Opportunity to learn new tech or mentor others.
 And the result of this is that people quit and move on hoping to find a pace that doesn’t burn them out.
 A pace they rarely find.

 So is it possible?
 The place where there’s 100 things in the backlog and we aren’t drinking from the fire hose trying to keep up?
 I believe there is.
 It’s the places where they are using Kanban.